darbio/NSWRFS.WebAPI.Core/src/NSWRFS.Base.Api/README.md

 * CORS is enabled for URLs identified in the Web.Config NSWRFS.CorsAllowedOrigins setting.
 * JSON underscores serializer for viewmodels.
 * NLog with file (TRACE) and Exceptionless (INFO) targets.
-* Implemented WebAPI `IHttpActionResult`s for use in teh API.
+* Implemented WebAPI `IHttpActionResult`s for use in th API.

 ## General rules